hasibulhasan1542/Obsidian/Bangladesh/Judiciary.md

-Of course.
-Based on the provided document, here is a comprehensive summary of the key recommendations of the Judiciary Reform Commission, structured as an answer to a 10-mark question.

-***

 ### **Question: What are the main recommendations of the Judiciary Reform Commission as outlined in its executive summary report?**

 **Answer:**